AlexMercedCoder/GuideToBecomingACoder/readme.md

 **Ultimate Coder Reference REFERENCE POST**: https://tuts.alexmercedcoder.com/basicref/

+**CHECK OUT WIKI FOR MORE REFERENCES AND CHEAT SHEETS**: https://github.com/AlexMercedCoder/GuideToBecomingACoder/wiki

 After deciding what path you want to go down the next step would be choosing which language learn first.
 Depending on your path here is my recommendations...

 - Frontend Web: HTML/CSS/Javascript